sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  ![](./images/cipdemo/ace-installation-started.jpg)

-3. Return to the ACE Dashboard and confirm that the `orders` Integration Server has been correctly deployed.
+4. Return to the ACE Dashboard and confirm that the `orders` Integration Server has been correctly deployed.
 You should wait a few seconds to a handful of minutes, for the deployment to succeed fully.
 Use the `Refresh` button.

+### Some help for ACE, Event Streams and MQ Problem Determination
+If the deployment does not seem to succeed, use kubectl to perform problem determination, as follows:

+1. Sign into the relevant ICP namespace:
+ - In the Terminal session, execute `sudo cloudctl login`.
+ - Provide the password for student: **Passw0rd!**
+ - Ensure that the API Endpoint **https://mycluster.icp:8443** is specified.
+If a different one is specified, execute `sudo cloudctl logout` and try again.
+ - Provide the CIP userid: **admin** with  password **admin**
+ - Set the namespace context to **ace** or **mq** or **eventstreams**, depending on which namespace you want to work with most.
+1. Execute `kubectl get pods` for this namespace, or `kubectl -n ace get pods` or `kubectl -n mq get pods` or `kubectl -n eventstreams get pods` for each specified namespace.
+1. Execute `kubectl describe pod <pod-name>` for each pod that you want to examine.
+Some possible values for `<pod-name>` are:
+  - `orders-ib-92e8-0` for the ace+mq pod (to troubleshoot the **orders** Integration Server and/or the **acemqserver** Queue Manager)
+  - `mq-ibm-mq-0` for the standalone mq pod (to troubleshoot the **mq** Queue Manager)

+In addition, you can use the UI for troubleshooting:
+1. In a browser session, navigate to the ICP Portal: https://mycluster.icp:8443.
+1. Using the hamburger menu, navigate to `Workloads` -> `Helm Releases`.
+1. Use the `Search releases` box to filter to the Helm Release you want to analyse.
+(For example **order**, **mq**, **ace**, **es**).
+Click on the name of the one you want to work with.
+1. Inside that Helm Release, find a pod or other artefact that looks promising and click `View Logs`.

 ### Test the deployed ACE APIs